poppinfresch/classcasestudy/README.md

 ---
 **Why is this company exemplary in the FinTech space?
 What are their strengths and weaknesses?**
 ---
+*By Odette Popko*

+Robinhood stands out from other trading apps as an easy to use interface that allows you to make trades instantly and commission free.
+There is an option to use the app and trade in the market (triggered to execute during market hours) and trade crypto 24/7 without having to pay any fees.
+Additionally Robinhood has subscription version "Robinhood Gold" that allows users to trade by borrowing on margin, access to in-depth research and larger instant deposits.
+By cutting out the middle-men (brokers/commision fees) they disrupt classic trading business models.
+Robinhood is a pioneer of the industry by being one of the only platforms you can buy and sell Stocks & Crypto commision free.
+A big hesitation crypto traders have when using RH is the inability to transfer their coins to a cold storage wallet.
+A wallet stores and encrypts crypto keys unique to your individual account.
+Currently RH manages your keys for you, so if your account gets hacked or frozen you don't have access to those keys.
+While other apps like Coinbase have Coinbase Wallet for you to safely transfer and store currency - coins bought in RH are stuck in RH.
+This makes the idea of holding crypto long-term less apealing and with added risk.
+The RH developers claim that they aim to launch a RH wallet "as fast as possible" so you can deposit and withdraw your coins safely.
+Adding a wallet to RH would revolutionize the platform by being the first platform to successfully trade stocks, crypto and storage and withdrawal of crypto from a wallet.

+---
 **What is the prognosis for this company?
 Where do they expect to be in the future?**
 ---